whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Papers/The pharmacology of amphetamine and methylphenidat.md

-# The pharmacology of amphetamine and methylphenidat
+# The Pharmacology of Amphetamine and Methylphenidat

 Accepted Manuscript